samorogu/notes/masteringReact/README.md

 ##### Routing - Link

-To not make the server reload everything when we click on each href, we need to make some adjustments.We don't need to render again and again the bundle.js:
+To not make the server reload everything when we click on each href, we need to make some adjustments.We don't need to render again and again the bundle.js with http requests:

 navbar.jsx
 ```